Woman, 2 Children Rescued From Balcony During Fire In Boston's South End

 Eight people, two turtles, a cat, and a dog were displaced as a result of the fire.

 No injuries were reported, but not all pets survived.
+The Soto and her children were taken to the hospital as a precaution with smoke inhalation.

 Companies clearing up from 2nd alarm fire on W. Newton St, SE.
 There will be 8 people (2 children), 2 turtles, a cat & a dog displaced.
 Not all pets made it.
 No firefighters injured. pic.twitter.com/SJ6JuEPGBA